Jean-Pierre Changeux: Professional and non-scientific activities

 The publication of his book Neuronal Man: The Biology of The Mind in 1985 brought Changeux celebrity status to the wider public.
 Since then, he authored or co-authored several other books inspired by his teaching at the College de France: notably, Conversations on Mind Matter and Mathematics with the mathematician Alain Connes (1998), What Makes Us Think with the philosopher Paul Ricoeur (2002) and the Physiology of truth (2002) that are acknowledged as having initiated an instructive dialogue between the two often-hostile disciplines of neuroscience and philosophy.
 He has also been concerned by the relationships between aesthetic experience and the brain in Raison & Plaisir (1994), The true the good the beautiful: a neurobiological approach (2012) and recently Les neurones enchantés.
 (2014) where he debates the issue of artistic creation with the music composers Pierre Boulez and Philippe Manoury.
 Changeux received the Lewis Thomas Prize for Writing about Science, Rockefeller University, New-York, 2005.

 Changeux has also been the curator of three major exhibitions on Art and Science: De Nicolo dell'Abate à Nicolas Poussin: aux sources du Classicisme 1550-1650 Musée Bossuet Meaux in 1988, L'Âme au Corps, Arts et Sciences, 1793-1993 (with Gérard Régnier) Galeries nationales du Grand Palais Paris in 1993-1994 and La lumière au siècle des Lumières et aujourd'hui.
 Art et science : de la biologie de la vision à une nouvelle conception du monde Galeries Poirel Nancy in 2005.
 Changeux has also chaired the inter-ministry commission for the conservation of the French artistic heritage since 1989, and has been member of the scientific council of the International Agency of museums since 2007.

 Last, throughout his career, Changeux has been concerned by the ethical consequences for the city and for the society in general of the recent progress in the Neuroscience.
 Changeux has headed the National Advisory Committee on Bioethics in France from 1992 to 1998.
 He organised a scientific conference on the topic, that led to a book he edited, fondements naturel de l'ethique.
 He is presently the co-chairman of the Ethics and Society division of the European Human Brain Program (since 2013).

-He is also on the Board of Scientific Governors of The Scripps Research Institute, an independent non-for profit institute focusing on biomedical research.
+He is also on the Board of Scientific Governors of The Scripps Research Institute, an independent not-for profit biomedical research institute.